MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ### How Microsoft Entra ID resolves multiple authentication policy binding rules

-Because multiple custom authentication binding policy rules can be created with different certificate fields like using issuer + policy OID, or just Policy OID or just issuer. below are the steps used to determine the authentication protection level when custom rules overlap.
+Because multiple custom authentication binding policy rules can be created with different certificate fields like using issuer + policy OID, or just Policy OID or just issuer.
+Below are the steps used to determine the authentication protection level when custom rules overlap.
 They are as follows:

 1. Issuer + policy OID rules take precedence over Policy OID rules.
 Policy OID rules take precedence over certificate issuer rules.
 1. Issuer + policy OID rules are evaluated first.
 If you have a custom rule with issuer CA1 and policy OID **1.2.3.4.5** with MFA, only certificate A satisfies both issuer value and policy OID will be given MFA.